loanmarket/career-ladder/Cloud.md

 - I am focussed on helping my team grow, sharing what I have learned and encouraging others to do the same.
 - I actively delegate tasks to my team providing them autonomy to complete the task.
 I trust my team to complete tasks and seek help when needed.
 - I understand culture is held in our people.
 I am proactive in hiring for good culture fit and attitude as much as skills.
-- My validation and success comes from the cumulative successes of my team.

 #### I am a driver for technical and business opportunities.

 - I am looking for new opportunities and thinking beyond what we are creating today.